sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 Additionally, component-specific interfaces (i.e. such as A, B, C, and D in {{fig-notional}}) are expected to be specified logically then bound to one or more specific implementations.
 This should be done for each capability related to the given SACM Component.

 ## SACM Roles, Capabilities, and Functions
 In this example architecture there are a variety of players in the cooperative ecosystem - we call these players SACM Components and recognize that they may be implemented in a composite manner.
 SACM Components may play one of several roles relevant to the ecosystem: Consumer, Provider.
 Each SACM Component, depending on its specialized role, will be endowed with one or more capabilities.
 These capabilities are realized by functions exposing specific interfaces.
+It is important to reiterate that each component in the ecosystem can be a composite of various roles and capabilities.

 ## XMPP-based Solution
 In {{fig-detailed}}, we have a more detailed view of the architecture - one that fosters the development of a pluggable ecosystem of cooperative tools.
 Existing collection mechanisms (ECP/SWIMA included) can be brought into this architecture by specifying the interface of the collector and creating the XMPP-Grid Connector.
 Additionally, while not directly depicted in {{fig-detailed}}, this architecture does not preclude point-to-point interfaces.
 In fact, {{-xmppgrid}} provides brokering capabilities to facilitate such point-to-point data transfers, though {{-xmppgrid}} does not provide everything SACM needs (an update to that draft or a new, extending draft is needed).
 Additionally, each of the SACM Components depicted in {{fig-detailed}} may be a Provider, a Consumer, or both, depending on the circumstance.